jofan/comfy/README.md

 # comfy

-HTTP wrapper for CouchDB 2.0
+Basic HTTP wrapper for CouchDB 2.0

+Reason:

+- Support CouchDB 2.0
+- For use with Dockerized CouchDB